-Book: How to Talk to Your Kids About Climate Change: Turning Angst into Action, Release Date May 5th, 2020
+Book: How to Talk to Your Kids About Climate Change: Turning Angst into Action.
+Available everywhere NOW

 About the Book: Building grit and hope in the face of the climate emergency

 With catastrophic global warming already baked into the climate system, today's children face a future entirely unlike that of their parents.
 Yet how can we maintain hope and make a difference in the face of overwhelming evidence of the climate crisis?

 Help is at hand.
 Written by Harriet Shugarman – the Climate Mama and trusted advisor to parents – How to Talk to Your Kids About Climate Change provides tools and strategies for parents to explain the climate emergency to their children and galvanize positive action.
 Coverage includes: